dotmake-build/command-line/docs/README.md

 DotMake.CommandLine is a library which provides declarative syntax for [System.CommandLine](https://github.com/dotnet/command-line-api) via attributes for easy, fast, strongly-typed (no reflection) usage.
-The library includes includes a source generator which automagically converts your classes to CLI commands and properties to CLI options or CLI arguments.
+The library includes a source generator which automagically converts your classes to CLI commands and properties to CLI options or CLI arguments.
 Supports
 [trimming](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained),